AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/copy-modules-or-scenarios.md

 ---
 # Copy modules or scenarios in [!DNL Adobe Workfront Fusion]

-You can copy modules, groups of modules, or entire scenarios in Adobe Workfront Fusion.
+You can copy modules, groups of modules, or entire scenarios in [!DNL Adobe Workfront Fusion].
 This ability allows you to reuse scenarios or parts of scenarios without having to build them again

 ## Access requirements